Building a sustainable business in the NDIS

 Operating effectively under the NDIS requires an understanding of how to navigate a fee-for-service environment.
 This includes managing cash flow, payments and invoicing, attracting and retaining workers and NDIS participants, and understanding the NDIS environment.

-The Australian Government is providing support to providers to get business advice to help them succeed.
+The Australian Government was providing support to providers to get business advice to help them succeed.

-- Transition Assistance Funding of up to $20,000 (excluding GST) is available for providers to purchase tailored professional services, including business advice, to grow their business and workforce capability.
-For more information on how to apply visit the Transition Assistance Funding page.
+- Transition Assistance Funding of up to $20,000 (excluding GST) was available for providers to purchase tailored professional services, including business advice, to grow their business and workforce capability.
+The Transition Assistance Funding initiative formally closed in May 2021.

 To see projected demand for NDIS services in your area: